Available with Standard or Advanced license.

 Extended properties are used to allow each individual organization to store different business-specific properties, depending on their needs.
 These properties are configured by job type because it is likely that different types of work will have different properties associated with them.
-ArcGIS Workflow Manager for Desktop allows the configuration of 1–1 relationships (extended properties) and 1–M relationships (linked and related properties).
+ArcGIS Workflow Manager (Classic) Desktop allows the configuration of 1–1 relationships (extended properties) and 1–M relationships (linked and related properties).
 The 1–1 relationship has only one record for each job in the extended property table, whereas the 1–M relationship has multiple records of the properties for each job.

 Configuring extended properties

-Once the relationship is configured, your Workflow Manager system is now ready to be configured to use these properties.
+Once the relationship is configured, your Workflow Manager (Classic) system is now ready to be configured to use these properties.

 - Within the Job Type dialog box in Workflow Manager Administrator, browse to the Extended Properties tab.